gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 #### Gimlet was open-source by default

 Gimlet is a Kubernetes deployment tool that is built on gitops and bootstrapped with our consulting revenue.
-We also were open-source by default.
-In the Kubernetes ecosystem where we operate, it was unthinkable to be closed source.
+We were also open-source by default.
+In the Kubernetes ecosystem where we operate it was unthinkable to be closed source.

 We are going source available now.
 With our refined scope and vision, this may even work out.
 Read more to learn how.

 (our source available tldr: not open-source, you can read the code and modify it to your own purposes, but can't distribute it.
-You must purchase a license if you use the product for commercial purposes)
+You must purchase a license if you use the product for commercial purposes.
+See more in [pricing](/pricing))

 ## Indirect Path to Money

 The reason why open-source is a difficult business is that you need to find an indirect path to money.
 Almost like you need to find product market-fit twice.

 - First you find product market fit, or more like project market fit by solving a problem for developers.
 You give away the software for free, free as in beer, then if you are lucky enough it becomes widely used.
 - Congratulations, now you are a popular open-source project.
-Now while you are keeping serving your users you go and find a different set of people, problems, or both, who are willing to pay for solving their problems.
+Now while you are serving your users you go and find a different set of people, problems, or both, who are willing to pay for solving their problems.

 So as a widely used open-source project, you need to find that other thing that gets you paid.
 One way to do this is the open-core model.